 A CRM (customer relationship management) platform is essential for every business, as it provides a single place online that keeps all of your files, discussion and other important client details organized and on-hand.
 CRMs, like HoneyBook, keep you and your client accountable for project milestones and help to keep your timeline flowing.
 Having a CRM in place also shows clients that you take your company and their business seriously, as it demonstrates that you are prepared to ensure their project is a success.

 During the onboarding process, start by inputting all of your client’s information and project details into your system.
-A great CRM will be able to automate many of the onboarding steps, from storing branded templates for proposals and contracts to sending out retainer invoices and payment reminders.
+A great CRM will be able to automate many of the onboarding steps, from storing branded templates for proposals and online contracts to sending out retainer invoices and payment reminders.
 When you have a CRM that works for you, you’ll find that you can have quite a robust onboarding process for each client with minimal effort on your end.

 Although onboarding may only be the beginning of a working relationship, it sets the tone for the rest of the project and dictates how you and your client will interact for weeks, months or even years to come.
 Be intentional about setting expectations and give your clients every opportunity to ask questions so you can start working together from the same page.